-In June 2019, the UAE commissioned a 1.2 GW solar PV plant, the UAE’s first major renewable energy project.
-The government has also recently issued tenders for around 5 GW of additional solar capacity, and is planning to construct 5.6 GW of nuclear energy in the near future.
+In June 2019, the UAE commissioned a 1.2 GW solar PV plant, the nation’s first major renewable energy project.
+The government has also recently issued tenders for around 5 GW of additional solar capacity and, in August 2020, construction of the first 1.4 GW nuclear reactor was completed as part of the larger 5.6 GW Barakah nuclear power plant project.

-On 1 January 2018, the UAE began deregulating energy prices and thus phasing out fossil fuel subsidies which is expected to limit the growth of emissions, but in itself is not sufficient to stop emissions from increasing.
+On 1 January 2018, the UAE began deregulating energy prices and thus phasing out fossil fuel subsidies, which is expected to limit the growth of emissions, but in itself is not sufficient to stop emissions from increasing.
 Petrol and diesel prices are subject to a 5% value-added tax (VAT) rate, whereas crude oil and natural gas are still exempt.
 Diesel prices are however still far below the global average.

 Also, under current policies, emissions are projected to grow by 50% by 2030 from today.
 The deregulation of energy prices is an important element to limiting emissions growth, but alone not sufficient to stop the emissions rise.

 The UAE’s NDC does not provide an economy-wide greenhouse gas (GHG) emissions reduction target.
 Instead, it describes several measures targeting all sectors of the economy, without presenting abatement targets in terms of emission reductions.
 The level indicated as the NDC target in our graph above reflects the only quantifiable element—the target for clean energy by 2021—slightly more ambitious than current policy projections.
 Providing an economy-wide GHG emissions reduction target would be an important first step to strengthen the NDC in 2020, when all Parties to the Paris Agreement are invited to submit new or revised NDCs.